 I am a leading expert on Irish poetry of the Romantic period (1780-1830) and have recently published a monograph on radical poetry and print culture in Ireland before and after the French Revolution: Literary Networks and Dissenting Print Culture (Palgrave, 2015), supported by a keynote lecture series in the USA at the invitation of the Irish Department of Foreign Affairs.

-A further project involves a pan-European partnership on popular print, with a specialist focus on on ballad culture of North East England, particularly song associated with industrial Tyneside.
+An additional ongoing project involves a pan-European partnership on popular print, with a specialist focus on on ballad culture of North East England, particularly song associated with industrial Tyneside.

-I would welcome any prospective supervisees in my areas of Romantic-period research, particularly poetic circles/coteries, labouring-class poetry, Scottish/Irish poetry of the 18th/19th Centuries, and religious dissenting literature.
+I would welcome prospective supervisees in my areas of Romantic-period research, particularly poetic circles/coteries, labouring-class poetry, Scottish/Irish poetry of the 18th/19th Centuries, and religious dissenting literature.
 Authors might include: Robert Burns (and Scottish Romantic writers generally), P.B.
 Shelley, William Blake, Maria Edgeworth, Samuel Thomson, Thomas Dermody, James Orr.

 Selective Research Grants